-2020 Short-Term Incentive Compensation
+2021 Short-Term Incentive Compensation

-Awards granted under the SMIP are designed to provide our NEOs with annual cash performance awards to reward the achievement of certain performance goals established annually by the Compensation Committee that we believe are strongly linked to stockholder value creation.
-An important factor in our decision to pay our SMIP awards in cash rather than in equity has been to help ensure that our compensation program remains competitive with the compensation programs of our direct competitors.
+Awards granted under the MIP are designed to provide our NEOs with annual cash performance awards to reward the achievement of certain performance goals established annually by the Compensation Committee that we believe are strongly linked to stockholder value creation.
+An important factor in our decision to pay our MIP awards in cash rather than in equity has been to help ensure that our compensation program remains competitive with the compensation programs of our direct competitors.
 The Compensation Committee established performance targets based on financial performance and safety performance goals that encouraged our NEOs to increase stockholder value by focusing on growth in revenue and earnings, and to maintain and improve safety performance in operations.
-These performance goals were the basis for awards under the SMIP for 2020.
+These performance goals were the basis for awards under the MIP for 2021.

-The amount of the payout of awards for each NEO under the SMIP for 2020 depended on the percentage of each NEO's salary that the Compensation Committee determined to be subject to the award, our performance measured against financial and safety performance goals established by the Compensation Committee and an assessment of the NEO's individual performance.
+The amount of the payout of awards for each NEO under the MIP for 2021 depended on the percentage of each NEO's salary that the Compensation Committee determined to be subject to the award, our performance measured against financial and safety performance goals established by the Compensation Committee and an assessment of the NEO's individual performance.

-The basic formula for calculating the 2020 SMIP payout is as follows:
+The basic formula for calculating the 2021 MIP payout is as follows:

 The Compensation Committee determined the percentage of each NEO's salary to be subject to an award under the plan based on position, market pay levels and our overall compensation philosophy, which emphasizes performance-based compensation.
-No payouts under the 2020 SMIP awards would be made unless the threshold levels for performance goals were achieved.
+No payouts under the 2021 MIP awards would be made unless the threshold levels for performance goals were achieved.
 Achievement of the performance goals above the maximum level would not result in any additional payments above the maximum payout level.
-Any payouts under the 2020 SMIP awards would be calculated by the straight-line mathematical interpolation between (i) threshold and target performance for performance lower than target but greater than threshold or (ii) target and maximum for performance greater than or equal to target but less than or equal to maximum.
+Any payouts under the 2021 MIP awards would be calculated by the straight-line mathematical interpolation between (i) threshold and target performance for performance lower than target but greater than threshold or (ii) target and maximum for performance greater than or equal to target but less than or equal to maximum.

-In 2020, each NEO's award opportunity was based on pre-tax income as the financial performance goal and total case incident rate and lost time incident rate as the safety performance goals.
-We chose these particular metrics because we believe they are strongly correlated with our success and are consistent with our compensation philosophy of linking NEOs' compensation with performance.
-The financial and safety performance goals are intended to be challenging and ambitious but also realistic enough to be attainable given a concerted effort by our NEOs in consideration of current market and competitive conditions and trends.
+In 2021, each NEO's award opportunity was based on the Company's (i) pre-tax income as the financial performance goal and (ii) total case incident rate and lost time incident rate as the safety performance goals.
+We chose these particular metrics because we believe they are strongly correlated with our success and are consistent with our compensation philosophy of linking NEO's compensation with Company performance.
+The financial and safety performance goals are intended to be challenging and ambitious but also realistic enough to be attainable given a concerted effort by our NEO's in consideration of current market and competitive conditions and trends.

-In connection with its review of the percentage of each NEO's salary that should be subject to an award under the SMIP in 2020 and considering the Mercer Executive Compensation Review, the Compensation Committee set the following threshold, target and maximum award opportunities based on the achievement of financial and safety performance goals, subject to the weighting percentages set forth below:
+In connection with its review of the percentage of each NEO's salary that should be subject to an award under the MIP in 2021 and considering the 2020 Mercer Executive Compensation Review, the Compensation Committee set the following threshold, target and maximum award opportunities based on the achievement of financial and safety performance goals, subject to the weighting percentages set forth below: